 Take off the outer leaves and cut out the core of an iceberg head of lettuce.
 Place the head of lettuce in the collandar and run water through the hole in the center of the head, which is where the core used to be.
 Shake the collandar when finished rinsing to get rid of excess water and allow the head to drip dry for a second or two.
 If you accidentally get a little too much water on the head when washing this is okay because it helps to keep the lettuce fresh longer.
 Place the head of lettuce on the cutting board and chop it up finely or loosely, depending on the texture you prefer.

 Chop up a stalk of celery on the cutting board.
-Celery is a nutrient rich and low calorie vegetable that contains ten calories per stalk.
-Celery is also contains a small amount of calcium, foliate, vitamin A, vitamin k, phosphorus, and potassium.
+Celery is a nutrient-rich and low-calorie vegetable that contains ten calories per stalk.
+Celery also contains a small amount of calcium, folate, vitamin A, vitamin k, phosphorus, and potassium.
 Celery is not the most nutrient rich vegetable, but eating it in place of snacks and other treats can help cut calories from your diet.
 I love the crunch of celery and prefer to use it over croutons because it has fewer calories.

 Only a carrot, a stalk of celery, and a Roma tomato were used for this demonstration, but you can use as many or as few vegetables as you like.
 This salad will not contain a protein source, but this salad could become a complete meal by adding chicken, fish, or turkey in order to keep it light and healthy.